akroshko/imagegrid-viewer/README.md

 # Building

-Currently *imagegrid-viewer* has only been built on Debian Linux 10 (buster).
+Currently *imagegrid-viewer* has only been built on Debian Linux 10 (Buster).
 The dependencies are installed by:

 > $ sudo apt-get install libsdl2-dev libtiff-dev libpng-dev